stolle42/Tutorials/kubernetes/introduction.md

 ## How to expose a pod
 So far, the containers have been closed of in kubernets, unavailable to the ouside world.
 In order to actually benefit from the power of kubernetes, the containers need to be exposed, so they can act as web servers we can access with a browser.

-In order to do this, we need to create a service.
+In order to do this, we need to create a **service**.
 In Kubernetes, services group some pods together and set a common access policy to them.
 There are 4 types of services:
 - ClusterIP: Service is only accessible from inside the cluster
 - NodePort: Service is accessible from outside the cluster on a specific port
 - LoadBalancer: Service is accessible from outside the cluster via an external program that tries to divide the traffic to the endpoints equally